cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/report/project-faq.md

 * Analysis
   Write about your intended analysis
 * Plan
   Provide a plan that lists what you do every week.(This plan is to be removed before the final submission at the end of the semester.
   You can move it into a file called project/plan.md in case you like to preserve it
+* Refernces

+Please make sure that the refernce section is the last section in the document.

 ## Reports without programming